Marathon Trails & Maps

 east for half a mile and turn left on to Catoosa Boulevard.
 After about 1.2 miles turn left on to Rotherham Drive.
 Drive down the steep hill and after 0.6 miles you will come to the parking lot on the left at the end of Lake Dartmoor.

-3. Seven Bridges Trail, Fairfield Glade
+5. Seven Bridges & St George Trail, Fairfield Glade

 Description